tmr4/py65_int/README.md

+# Status as of January 29, 2022

+Now that I've learned a bit more Python, I've decided to create a package that works on top of py65 rather than modifies it.
+I've incorporated interrupts into my 65816 simulation while maintaining the py65 installation intact.
+See [py65816](https://github.com/tmr4/py65816) for a version with interrupts.
+This is where I'll be making future updates to the simulating interrupts.

 # Handling 6502 interrupts in py65
 Py65 (https://github.com/mnaberez/py65) is a great simulator for the 6502.
 It doesn't handle interrupts though, so if you use interrupt driven I/O in your 6502 project you'll have to modify your code to simulate it in py65.
 This could be as simple as defining new getc and putc routines to map py65 I/O to the same addresses as used in your interrupt I/O.  However, maintaining a separate version of your code for simulation may be a hassle if you add more interrupts or if they get too complex.
 Luckily, py65 is open-source and modifying it to handle interrupts isn't very difficult.